starxcf/chinese-checkers-ai/Approach_1/ReadMe.md

 ## Approach_1

-#Simple approach for SCS 3547 Group Project: Chinese Checker using Reinforcement Learning
+#Simple approach for Strategy Board Game Playing Artificial Intelligence Agent
 - This is the repository for a Chinese Checkers agent trained with heuristics-guided Reinforcement Learning and Monte Carlo Tree Search.
 - Code source is from https://github.com/JayGeisler/MonteCarlo_ChineseCheckers.git